boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Java Factories

 Another one that came up in the internal company slack when looking through some old Java code.
-I thought why not add a check for any Java code that has Factory, FactoryFactory and FactoryFactoryFactory and lets see how many factory classes are out there.
+I thought why not add a check for any Java code that has Factory, FactoryFactory or FactoryFactoryFactory and lets see how many factories are out there.

 | type | count | percent |
 | ---- | ----- | ------- |